abreits/rxjs-supersets/projects/rxjs-supersets/src/delta-map/README.md

 // create a new DeltaMap
 const deltaMap = new DeltaMap<string, string>();

-// create a new DeltaMap with a updated check interface TimedObject {
+// create a new DeltaMap with a modified check interface TimedObject {
   lastUpdated: Date;
   // other properties